chandraw2015/appliances-oven-control-api/README.md

 # appliances-oven-control-api

-This codebase was created to demonstrate a basic function controls of an Oven.
+This codebase was created to demonstrate basic function controls of an Oven.

 # How it works